 I am getting old now, and my hand sometimes trembles and refuses to hold the pen.
 Getting old bothers me more than I thought it would, but the thought of dying holds no fear for me.
 I even look forward to it, for you see, how can I be afraid to die?
 In three thousand years I will be born again.
 I will win a prestigious award and choose to interview a legend.
 In three thousand years I will return to Alexander, and the story will go on.
 The story will never end.
 I am looking forward to meeting Alexander again.

-When I finally got to the University, the fashion consultant gave me a dress to wear that felt like it had been woven from nettles and the most uncomfortable sandals in the world.
+When I finally got to the Time Travel Institute at Tempus University, the fashion consultant gave me a dress that felt like it had been woven from nettles and the most uncomfortable sandals in the world.
 The sandals, the fashion consultant informed me, were made by a shoemaker-slash-historian from plaited grass imported directly from the Euphrates riverbanks.

-Just after I finished dressing, the smug fashion consultant shaved me bald and gave me a most unflattering wig.
-Then, in another room, a surgeon gave me a shot that would temporarily protect me from all the known illnesses of the time, including pregnancy and rabies.
-Then he implanted my tradi-scope right above my left ear, missing the first time, and giving me a fearsome headache.
+Then the fashion consultant shaved me bald and gave me a horrible wig.
+In another room, a surgeon gave me a shot that was supposed to protect me from all the known illnesses of the time, including pregnancy and rabies.
+Then he implanted a tradi-scope above my left ear, missing the first time, and giving me a fearsome headache.
 I didn’t complain.
-Besides, I needed the tradi-scope to understand all the languages I would meet.
+I needed the tradi-scope to understand all the languages I would hear.

-Finally, when I was deemed dressed and coifed appropriately for 333 BC, the fashion consultant escorted me to the very center of the Institute of Time Travel, where I climbed onto the massive seat carved from a block of pure quartz crystal that would send my atoms spinning through time.
+Finally, when I was deemed presentable for 333 BC, the fashion consultant escorted me to the centre of the Institute of Time Travel, where I climbed onto the massive seat carved from a block of pure quartz crystal that would send my atoms spinning through time.

 A nurse paused next to me and looked at the glowing screen by the cylinder of frozen nitrogen.
-“Only a few more minutes before you get vaporized,” she said, and smiled.
+‘Only a few more minutes before you get vaporized,’ she said.

 Lightning crashed and thunder shook the building.
 On the glass dome above my head, rain poured like a waterfall, the sound deafening.
 More lighting jagged across the sky, and the white-coated scientist standing next to me glanced upwards.
 “Right on time.”
 He checked his watch and then motioned curtly to a nurse standing nearby.
 “Four minutes.”